LAMP SAUNAS VERSUS FAR INFRARED SAUNAS

 I do not agree with the idea that only far infrared is beneficial.
 I do not know where this idea originated, but it is not true.

-4. THE RECOMMENDED NEAR INFRARED SAUNA DESIGN OFFERS CERTAIN OTHER ADVANTAGES SUCH AS THE ABILITY TO FOCUS THE ENERGY EVEN MORE POWERFULLY AND TO STIMULATE THE CIRCULATION EVEN MORE
+4. THE RECOMMENDED LAMP SAUNA DESIGN OFFERS OTHER ADVANTAGES, SUCH AS THE ABILITY TO FOCUS THE ENERGY EVEN MORE POWERFULLY AND TO STIMULATE THE CIRCULATION EVEN MORE

 The ability to focus energy easily.
 With a near infrared light sauna, one can easily move a body part closer to the heat lamps to provide more infrared to that part of the body.
 For example, one can sit so as to direct more energy to the liver, the sinuses or even to a painful ear or shoulder.
 This cannot be done nearly as effectively with a far infrared sauna.